-Vocus is one of the largest MVNOs in New Zealand, and we would expect that if the market was viable it would be making good money from the effort put in, but that isn’t the case.
-Mark Callander, Vocus NZ CEO, has been very clear that there is no point in his company putting any further effort into mobile services given the current wholesale market offerings.
+Orcon NZ, prior to acquiring 2degrees in May 2022, was one of the largest MVNOs in New Zealand (purchasing services via Spark), and we would expect that if the market was viable, it would have been making good money from the effort put in, but that wasn’t the case.

 There are 2 key indicators that the market isn’t currently performing as it should be:

 - There simply aren’t many network operators other than those with their own network.
 This clearly means that something, or a number of things, must be keeping interest at bay.
-In New Zealand MVNOs have less than 1% market share while in Australia they hold around 10%.
+In New Zealand, MVNOs have less than 2% market share, while in Australia, they hold around 10%

 - Where suppliers are operating as MVNOs, there is no money to be made.

-The other reason that drives the likes of Lightwire to look for viable MVNO options is to enhance results in measurable KPIs such as items per sale and average revenue per user.
-Both are key metrics and by adding in a mobile offering they become more impressive.
+The other reason that drives the likes of Lightwire to look for viable MVNO options is to enhance results in measurable KPIs such as items per sale (IPS) and average revenue per user (ARPU).
+Both are key metrics and by adding in a mobile offering, they become more impressive.
 But without any profit to be added through improving these metrics, they lose relevance.

 So what is currently going wrong in New Zealand that impacts the ability of smaller players to provide mobile services?
 Virtually everything.
-Price points, minimum purchase level commitments, restricted number of plans offered, the sales process and lack of B2B automation, white labelling… you name it and it’s not great.
+Price points, minimum purchase level commitments, restricted number of plans offered, the sales process and lack of B2B automation, white labeling… you name it, it’s not great

 Why hasn’t there been a bigger focus on this?
-Because there doesn’t have to be without a regulated framework to abide by.
-Spark, Vodafone and 2degrees have no reason to enable competition against smaller players when margins are already being squeezed.
+Because there doesn’t have to be a regulated framework to abide by.
+Spark, One NZ and 2degrees have no reason to enable competition against smaller players when margins are already being squeezed.